-Lastly, in ArcScene, you can perform 3D analysis such as steepest path, line of sight and profile graphs.
+Lastly, in ArcScene, you can perform 3D analyses such as steepest path, line of sight, and profile graphs.
 Although you can perform these types of 3D operations in ArcMap, it really just makes more sense when you can see it all in three dimensions.
 As you’re about to find out, ArcGlobe doesn’t have the 3D analysis tools that are equipped in ArcScene.

 ArcGlobe is for global 3D viewing

 While ArcScene maintains vectors as symbols, ArcGlobe is a raster-based application.
-Actually by default, ArcGlobe rasterizes features when you add them in the application.
+Actually, by default, ArcGlobe rasterizes features when you add them to the application.

 If you want to display the extent of a country, you will most likely use ArcGlobe.
 Unless the country is small in area, this is an ideal usage for wide regions ArcGlobe is meant for.

 Both 3D software specialize in two separate aspects.
 The primary difference is how they work at different scales.

 You are going to use ArcScene when working at a local scale, especially if you want to analyze your 3D data.
 It is better equipped with tools such as line of sight and terrain profiling.
 Because your data remains in vector format, you can extrude features and set base heights.